ocairncross/hpc-docs/guides/conda-environment.md

 `mf-activate`<br><br>
 Notes about Miniforge
 - Miniforge includes the `mamba` command in addition to `conda`.
 The mamba command can be used instead of conda and has the same syntax.
 Think of mamba as a faster version of conda—the two commands are interchangeable.
-- Miniforge only provides open source packages whereas Anaconda can provide packages under the Anaconda Inc. licence.
+- Miniforge only provides open source packages whereas Anaconda can provide packages under the Anaconda Inc. license.
 For this reason we recommend using the Miniforge module.
 If we create a python environment using mamba we still call it a 'conda' environment, mamba is 100% compatible with a conda.
 Also, the configuration methods discussed here (e.g., the conda.rc file) also apply to mamba.

 ## Base conda environment